 Antonio Garzón is from Cali, Colombia.
 He attended Universidad del Valle in Cali, where he completed his B. S. in Chemistry.
 As an undergraduate, he gained experience in simulation of classical and quantum dynamics of molecular system.
-Antonio joined the Franco group in December of 2015.
+Between 2012-2015 Antonio joined Prof. Carlos Arango’s group in Universidad ICESI through the Young Researcher program, where he worked in coherent control on chemical reactions.
+In December of 2015 Antonio joined the Franco group.
+Currently, he is working in developing scenarios of control based on Stark effect.

 Wenxiang Hu is from China.
 In 2013, he graduated from the South China University of Technology with B.E. in Materials Science and Engineering.
 Then he went to Stony Brook University on beautiful long island to continue into his master studies.
 There, his research focus was the study of ferroelectric superlattices.
 In May 2015, he graduated with a M.S. in Materials Science and Engineering.
 After several years of experience as an experimentalist in physics and material science, Wen made a huge decision in his life and joined our group.
 Now, his research is entanglement and decoherence processes in molecules and the properties of matter driven far from equilibrium by non-resonant laser fields.